ed-fish/ed-fish.github.io/_pages/about.md

 I'm a PhD candidate and research associate at the University of Surrey's Innovative Media Lab, where I specialize in multi-modal video understanding and efficient ML.

-My recent contributions include publications at BMVC, ICIP, and Interspeech with work on video classifciation, action recogntion, temporal action localization, and efficient video processing.
+My recent contributions include publications at BMVC, ICIP, and Interspeech with work on video classification, action recogntion, temporal action localization, and efficient video processing.

 I recently returned from a research internship at Samsung Research UK's Advanced Research Team, where I explored quantization, explainable AI, and speech recognition.
 A highlight of my work there was my work on the personalized quantization of foundation ASR models which led to several pending patents.